How to Build a Crypto Community That Actually Lasts: The @being_derpyaf Playbook

 Principle 1: Transparency Is Non-Negotiable

-The crypto space has earned its reputation for scams.
+Look, the crypto space has earned its reputation for scams.
 Coordinated shilling, MEV bot frontrunning, fake partnerships, honeypot tokens, and anonymous teams have burned millions of people.
 Every serious community builder in 2025 has to actively work against that legacy.
+Transparency doesn't mean doxxing your team (though it helps).
+It means clear communication about what the project is and isn't, honest acknowledgment of risks, visible and verifiable on-chain activity, and consistent presence—not just when the chart is green.
+When you look at projects like Derpy Dave, the transparency-first approach is baked into the DNA from day one.

 Principle 2: Give People a Role, Not Just a Token